JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/latlon_to_xy.rst

 LATLON_TO_XY
 *****************************************************************************

-LATLON_TO_XY program is used to compute x and y from latitude and longitude.
+:program:`LATLON_TO_XY` program is used to compute x and y from latitude and longitude.

 .. csv-table:: LATLON_TO_XY program and its corresponding namelist and function
    :header: "Executable", "Input namelist file", "Function", "Output"